libertyh/ECI2018/README.md

 ## Lab 1 ##

-To run Lab 1, navigate to Lab1/EncodingModels.ipynb and launch the notebook.
+To run Lab 1, navigate to Lab1/EncodingModels.ipynb and launch the notebook after clicking the binder link.

+## Lab 2 ##

+To run Lab 2, navigate to Lab2/UnsupervisedModels.ipynb and launch the notebook after clicking the binder link.

 ## Notes on running on binder ##
 For some computations, binder's available compute power is limited, so we have reduced the size of the dataset and models we fit.